-Goa CM Manohar Parrikar passes away, Union Cabinet's condolence meet tomorrow
+Goa CM Manohar Parrikar passes away, Union Cabinet's condolence meet today

-Panjim, Mar 17: Goa Chief Minister Manohar Parrikar passed away in Goa on Sunday after a prolonged illness.
+Panaji, Mar 18: Goa Chief Minister Manohar Parrikar passed away in Goa on Sunday after a prolonged illness.
 Parrikar, 63, was suffering from a pancreatic ailment, was admitted to the All India Institute of Medical Sciences (AIIMS) on January 31, 2019.
 He has been in and out of hospitals in Delhi, New York, Mumbai and Goa since last year.

 President Ram Nath Kovind tweeted, "Extremely sorry to hear of the passing of Shri Manohar Parrikar, Chief Minister of Goa, after an illness borne with fortitude and dignity.
 An epitome of integrity and dedication in public life, his service to the people of Goa and of India will not be forgotten."